I love woodworking and like many of you, I love to write about it.

 But, it hasn’t always worked out the way I planned.

-My wife and I met Mike when he moved in to a rental house across the street.
-We always enjoyed it when he brought his little kids over to play with our two Golden Retrievers, Abby and Jack.
-A few years later, he moved a few blocks away but he still occasionally stopped by to visit with the kids so they could play with the dogs.
+My wife and I met Mike when he moved into a rental house across the street.
+We always enjoyed it when he brought his little kids over to play with our two Retrievers, Abby and Jack.
+A few years later, he moved a few blocks away but he would stop by occasionally to visit with the kids so they could play with the dogs.

-Mike was a bit of a smooth talker and quickly made friends with the other carpenters and the clients were glad to see more people working on the project.
+Mike was a smooth talker and quickly made friends with the other carpenters and the clients were glad to see more people working on the project.
 He worked OK for the first week or two but then, things started to happen.

 The other carpenters started complaining about his work habits.
 He was making mistakes and showing up late almost daily or he would take the day off without calling.
 Even the clients complained that he was spending a lot of time on smoke breaks and talking on his cell phone.